 But this ominous and foreboding location was the place where the planning and organisation of the Holocaust took place.
 Its bricks and mortar remains offer no clue as to what this place represents, that is, if the aesthetics were simply taken at face value.

 It was due to the activities of those who were based here under the Nazi regime that the Holocaust was planned and delivered.
-It is hard to describe how it feels to be here in the summer of 2019 having just taken part in the excavation of Calgarth Estate.
+It is hard to describe how it felt to be at Calgarth Estate in the summer of 2019 having just taken part in the excavation.
 It is a visit that I struggle fully come to terms with, and not sure that I ever will”.

 Trevor Avery, August 2019